Jimmy Patronis: Chief Financial Officer of Florida

 On February 10, 2017, Florida's chief financial officer, Jeff Atwater, announced that he would resign in order to take the position of CFO for Florida Atlantic University.
 Governor Scott officially announced the appointment of Patronis on June 25, 2017.
 Patronis was officially sworn in to complete Atwater's term on June 30, 2017.

 Patronis ran for his first full term in the 2018 CFO election.
 Patronis was unopposed in the Republican primary.
 The Democratic nominee was former state senator Jeremy Ring of Broward County.
 Though Patronis and Ring did not debate on stage, the race was noted for its acrimony, with much attention being drawn to Ring's resume at Yahoo! and Patronis' close ties with Governor Scott.
 Despite Ring going into election day with a 5-point lead in polling, Patronis defeated Ring, receiving 52% of the vote to Ring's 48%.

-During the 2019 Legislative Session, Patronis worked to pass the firefighter cancer relief bill to provide protection and financial coverage to firefighters who are diagnosed with certain types of cancers.
+During the 2019 legislative session, Patronis worked to pass the firefighter cancer relief bill to provide protection and financial coverage to firefighters who are diagnosed with certain types of cancers.

+In response to former president Donald Trump's indictments, Patronis promoted a plan to provide up to $5 million in taxpayer funds to Trump to pay his legal bills.
+A bill was filed to enact this proposal by state senator Ileana Garcia, but was withdrawn after a veto threat by Governor Ron DeSantis.

+Resignation

+Due to Florida's resign-to-run law, after announcing his candidacy for Congress, Patronis submitted his resignation as chief financial officer of Florida effective March 31, 2025.
+On July 16, 2025, Governor Ron DeSantis appointed state senator Blaise Ingoglia as his successor, serving until the 2026 election.